jamesplease/focus/README.md

 ### `useIsFocused( focusId, [options] )`

-A [Hook](https://reactjs.org/docs/hooks-intro.html) that returns a boolean representing whether or not the
+A [Hook](https://reactjs.org/docs/hooks-intro.html) that returns a boolean representing whether or not the node with an ID of `focusId` is focused.

 ```js
 import { useIsFocused } from '@xdproto/focus';